-There are more Uber's in New York than cabs.
-There are also many other driver apps like Lyft, Gett, Juno, Sidecar, Via etc.
+There are more Ubers in New York than cabs.
+There are also many other driver apps like Lyft, Juno, Sidecar, Via etc.

-I prefer using Gett.
-It's $10 anywhere you want to go in Manhattan.
-Anywhere else it's still cheaper than Uber.
-And they never have surge pricing.
+I prefer using Juno.
+It's still cheaper than Uber and they never have surge pricing.

-Apparently Via (http://www.ridewithvia.com/) is $5 anywhere in Manhattan but I haven't used it, or Sidecar or Juno so I can't personally vouch for those.)
+Apparently Via (http://www.ridewithvia.com/) is $5 anywhere in Manhattan but I haven't used it or Sidecar so I can't personally vouch for those.)